This time around, however, why not do a little planning and entertain your friends in style?

 Good music is key.
 If you don’t have a good selection of tunes, ask your audiophile buddies to bring their iPods.
 Depending on the preference of your guests and type of cocktail party, we like Girl Talk for an excellent background soundtrack.
-Any music heavy on rhythm, beats and guitars will work well; too much vocals will drown out the crowd, distract conversations and make people leave.
+Any music heavy on rhythm, beats, and guitars will work well; too much vocals will drown out the crowd, distract conversations and make people leave.

 Step 6: Closing time

-Now that you got them to come to you party, how do you get them to leave?
+Now that you got them to come to your party, how do you get them to leave?
 Turn off the music, turn up the lights and be courteous to those who linger.
 This is how bars and other places do it, so you can, too.
 Hosting gurus suggest subtle hints like starting to clean up a bit.
 Keep that taxi hotline nearby.
-Wish your guests well and save the dishes for morning — or even better, a maid.
+Wish your guests well and save the dishes for the morning — or even better, a maid.